MenachoIvan/MenachoIvan/README.md

 - 👋 Hi, I’m @MenachoRBB
-- Information Systems Technician at PortAventura World.
 - Student of web/app development at the Rovira y Virgili University.
-- 👀 Interested at web and software developing, starting at cybersecurity
+- 👀 Interested at web and software developing.
-- 📫 How to reach me: @menacho.rbb on Instagram and ivan.menacho@portaventura.es
+- 📫 How to reach me: ivanmenachodominguez@gmail.com
 - 🙋‍♂️ Open for collaborations

 <!---